victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/README.md

 - Navigate to the [Azure AI Foundry portal](https://ai.azure.com/)
 - Select the AI Project you are using for this accelerator if you are not already in the project.
 - Select `Management center` from the bottom left navigation menu
-- Select `Quota`, click the `GlobalStandard` dropdown and select the GPT model and region you are using for this accelerator to see your available quota.
+- Select `Quota`, click the `GlobalStandard` dropdown and select the GPT model (GPT-4, GPT-4o, GPT-4o Mini, text-embedding-ada-002) and region you are using for this accelerator to see your available quota.
 - Request more quota or delete any unused model deployments as needed.